 Looking for ways to reduce car insurance costs?
 Then take a look at the ten steps below on how to reduce your premiums.

 Quite rightly, car insurance is not a product that drivers can choose to do without.
 Because of this, it means that companies can charge you a fortune.
-As I’m sure many of you are aware, due to a change in legislation, our policies are due to increase in cost.
+As I’m sure many of you are aware, due to a change in legislation, our policies have increased in cost over the last few years.

 If you only take one piece of information from this post, then remember this.
 NEVER, and I mean NEVER automatically renew your car insurance.
 Nearly every insurance company will automatically renew your contract for “your convenience”.
 Loosely translated this means they hope you can’t be bothered to change so they’ll charge you extra.
 Even if you think your renewal price is decent, check around.